xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step4/redirects.md

 ```

-This code makes sure that the product, category and static pages which were properly indexed in X-Cart 4 will redirect to their successors in X-Cart 5 store.
+This code makes sure that the product, category and static pages that were properly indexed in X-Cart 4 will redirect to their successors in the X-Cart 5 store.

 If you use `nginx` web-server instead of `Apache` and `.htaccess` rules do not work for you, here is the equivalent of the same rules in `nginx` syntax: